demisto/content/Packs/Claroty/README.md

 4. Clear the **Local** checkbox and fill in the following settings:
    | Parameter          | Value
    | :---               | :---
-   | `Message Contents` | Select the log type you wish to forward to Cortex XSIAM.
+   | `Message Contents` | Select the log type to forward to Cortex XSIAM.

    | `Message Format`   | Select **CEF**.
    | `Server`           | Enter the IP Address of the target Cortex XSIAM Broker VM syslog server.
    | `Port`             | Enter the port number which the target Cortex XSIAM Broker VM syslog server would be listening on for receiving syslog messages from Claroty CTD.